rip747/cfml-restfulapis/README.md

 </cfcomponent>
 ```

-A good example of using default is when an API calls for passing an access token with each request.
+A good example of using these defaults is when an API calls for passing an access token with each request.
 Rather then having to worry about passing the access token to each method in your wrapper or asking the
-user to provid it with each method call, you can please the access token in the
+user to provide it with each method call, you can place the access token in the
-`variables.instance.defaults.params` scope and they will be pasted for you with each request.
+`variables.instance.defaults.params` scope and they will be passed for you with each request.

 For further examples, see the wrappers that come with this project in the `lib` directory.